romainnm/project-library/README.md

 - Use of **localStorage** to to save data on the client side

 ## How this project can be optimized
-- Refactor the CSS to make the app friendly to mobile and small screens
+- Refactor the CSS to make the app friendly to mobile and smaller screens
 - Learn how to use Firebase to set an online database

 ## :cactus: About Me :cactus: